kulbakin/anahita/README.md

   - deprecate *AnDomainEntitysetAbstract::isLoaded()* in favor of *AnDomainEntitysetAbstract::loaded()*
     for it not to be masked by decorators trying to match it to behavior check;
   - fix is... calls to properly check for underlying repository to have corresponding behavior;
-* fix some legacy joomla admin components (users, menus, templates) not to have duplicated *index.php* in URLs [1f6bdad](https://github.com/kulbakin/anahita/commit/1f6bdad89815f2bf5b4592f60140263ba5a0b93a)
+* (legacy) fix some legacy joomla admin components (users, menus, templates) not to have duplicated *index.php* in URLs [1f6bdad](https://github.com/kulbakin/anahita/commit/1f6bdad89815f2bf5b4592f60140263ba5a0b93a)
 * fix *LibApplicationRouter::build()* to construct base url, i.e. when empty string is submitted